Get a sun-sational 50% discount with Crunch - deal expires soon!

 In the part of Capita that Mr Ali worked, women received full pay for the first 14 weeks of their maternity leave.
 But parents of either sex were given shared parental leave on the same terms and conditions.
 The EU’s Pregnancy Workers Directive requires member states to introduce laws to enable women to take maternity leave with ‘adequate’ pay for a minimum of 14 weeks, to protect the health of the mother (not to look after the child), and the maternity leave and pay can start before the mother gives birth.

 In October 2015, the government announced it would introduce Grandparental Pay and Leave in 2018 (which would be based on SPL).
 It was due to launch a consultation in May 2016 but this was delayed because of the EU Referendum, and again by the June 2017 General Election.
-In May 2018, the government announced it had put its plans to introduce Grandparental Leave on hold, while it reviews Shared Parental Leave generally (this review is expected to be published in early 2019).
+In May 2018, the government announced it had put its plans to introduce Grandparental Leave on hold, while it reviews Shared Parental Leave generally.
+At the beginning of 2019, there have been no further developments!

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.